LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 Note that given a more complex equation, a CFG could be mapped in many different ways.
 The same thing goes for language as well.

 Now what makes Chomsky Normal Form so attractive when making your CFG?
-It is due to its simplicity of rules to be met, attractive existing algorithms such as CYK to identify if a sentence can be made into Chomsky Normal Form in a reasonable time, and the multitude of proofs and analysis made with the given rule set.
+It is due to: its simplistic set of rules to be met, attractive existing algorithms such as CYK to identify if a sentence can be made into Chomsky Normal Form in a reasonable time, and the multitude of proofs and analysis made with the given rule set.
 For example, let’s say we have the sentence “Welcome to my home.”
-I can identify that I have five values in this sentence (including the period) and can say if I had a CFG that parsed this sentence, I would end up with 9 production rules (A->BC).
-Later on, you will see how I came to this conclusion, but this is one of the few examples on how CFGs are useful in defining computation expectation.
+I can identify that I have five values/terminals in this sentence (including the period) and can say if I had a CFG that parsed this sentence in Chomsky Normal Form, I would end up with 9 production rules (A->BC).
+Later on, you will see how I came to this conclusion, but this is one of the few examples on how CFGs are useful in defining computation expectations.

 Now, to add some humor to the problem and solution.
 Considering CFGs often create sentences that provide little meaning or seem metaphorical in nature, I decided to use sentences only Yoda from Star Wars would use.
 It seems appropriate considering if you were to try to understand a sentence produced by a CFG, it would come off as a riddle.
-Hence, I will try to craft a yoda test generator using a generated CFG.
+Hence, I will try to craft a yoda text generator using a CFG in Chomsky Normal Form.

 ![NLP Contributors](/assets/post2/yoda.png)